Mlucas4330/Mlucas4330/README.md

 - My birthday is on 16th june

 ### 💭 My hobbies
-- Play games (especially League of Legends and CS:GO) 🎮
+- Play games (especially League of Legends and Sekiro) 🎮
-- Manga, Anime and films🎬
+- films🎬
-- Play instruments 🎸
+- Play guitar 🎸
 - and code 💻

 <p align="left">